bruggor10/SynthEdge/README.md

 # SynthEdge
-Machine Learning tool for creative music applications
+Machine Learning tool for creative music applications.
+Inspired by WEKINATOR (https://github.com/fiebrink1/wekinator), but written in Python and on a more modern tech stack

 ## under development
 This is an initial release.
 The project is still under development.
 Current functionality: